Shubhamy101/Currency-Converter-Using-API-Android-Project/README.md

 ** The Paid Version can support upto 500,000 Requests / mo, 60-second Updates, HTTPS Encryption, Source Currency Switching. **

-Usage of API : (I am Using Free Version of for this App)
+Usage of API : (I am Using Free Version of API for this App)

 http://apilayer.net/api/live